Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 fallback: "1970-01-01T00:00:00Z"

+Note that source_path is relative to the properties object — do not include properties. as a prefix.
 Pipeline initialization must validate the manifest against a central JSON Schema before execution.
 Invalid path definitions, circular references, or conflicting target names trigger immediate pipeline halts with structured diagnostic output.
 This declarative architecture aligns directly with established Field Renaming & Type Coercion Rules, ensuring that attribute transformations remain auditable, reproducible, and environment-agnostic.

 Deterministic Flattening Logic & GeoJSON Preservation Jump to heading